 Thiessen also urges would-be pellet grillers not judge a grill’s quality by its price, an easy mistake to make in this category.
 “Value is a key component,” he explains.
 “Don’t over pay.
 Go with a grill and a grill company that is clearly focused on providing the absolute best value.”

-If you’re looking for a great standard pellet smoker, the kind of pellet grill most people picture when they close their eyes and think “pellet grills,” then theis a great choice.
+If you’re looking for the best smoker grill combo for pellet grilling, the kind of pellet grill most people picture when they close their eyes and think “pellet grills,” then the is a great choice.
 Its massive 18-pound pellet hopper allows for hours of smoking, and its huge grill surface accommodates up to five racks of ribs.

 For a smaller smoker, one that you could easily toss in the trunk and bring to the park, campsite, or tailgate party (you will need an outlet or generator, of course), theis an affordable, excellent option.
 It can handle almost a dozen burgers or a whole rack of ribs, and the 3.5-pound hopper can keep the heat up for at least two hours without refilling at moderate heat settings.